 Why do you snore?
 What causes snoring?
 These are common questions you ask yourself if you are a snorer.
 Snoring can be occur because of many reasons.
 This can be due to allergies, or may be due to the swelling of the upper airway that causes snoring.

 Mostly people get affected by dry air or climate changes.
 There may be lot of dust or population that can feel like congested.
-If you are overweight, then it may be the reason of snoring for you.
+If you are overweight, then it may be the reason of snoring solution online for you.

 What Stage Of Sleep Do You Snore?